FuzzyTrout/Image-filter/PROJECT_REPORT.md

 ### 2.1 Purpose

 The project demonstrates how to build a practical image processing tool with a clean, user-friendly interface.
 It showcases:
-- Image manipulation techniques (filters)
+- Image manipulation techniques (filters implemented from scratch)
 - Web application architecture (Flask backend + HTML/CSS/JS frontend)
 - File handling and real-time feedback
 - Professional UI/UX design